 The fifth and final goal of the Departmental undergraduate assessment was to determine if advanced undergraduate students (specifically, graduating students) demonstrate the ability to apply skills learned to enhance teamwork, career preparation, and manage projects in a work or educational environment.
-We assessed this goal in two ways.
-First, we examined the performance of graduating seniors on the Teamwork KSA (knowledge, skills and attitudes; Stevens & Campion, 1999) measure and compared their performance to general psychology students.
-Second, we examined graduating seniors' responses to questions concerning their post-graduate plans on an exit interview.
+Our plan calls for assessing this goal in two ways.
+First, the performance of graduating seniors on the Teamwork KSA (knowledge, skills and attitudes; Stevens & Campion, 1999) measure.
 We also examined how they responded to questions asking about the degree to which their classes and experiences in the department contributed to their professional development.
 The results of these assessments are summarized below.